book cover

 3. Once all of the powdered sugar is in the mixer, turn it to high again and beat until the icing is fluffy.

-• If the texture is too thick, add a tablespoon of water and continue to whip.
-Keep adding drops of water until you get the desired consistency.
+To Thin: If the icing is too thick, add a tablespoon of water and whip until smooth.
+Gradually add drops of water, if needed, until you reach the desired consistency.

-We recommend using the icing within 24 hours.
-You can store it in an airtight container in the refrigerator overnight.
+• For the best results, use the icing within 24 hours.
+Store it in an airtight container in the refrigerator overnight.

 Easy Way to Fill a Piping Bag